marcinofulus/iCSEbook1/SagewFizyce/source/iCSE_ITechninf03_z77_typy_zlozone_i_petle.rst

 .. code-block:: python

-    sage: a=2+1 # najpierw obliczana jest suma, a nastepnie przypisana do zmiennej a
+    sage: a=2+1 # najpierw obliczana jest suma,
+    sage: # a nastepnie przypisana do zmiennej a
     sage: print a